sara-exe/MATCH/MATCH/spark/README.md

 6. Log out, the cookie will be removed from the server's list and it will no longer recognize you, so it should redirect you to the sign in page again.

-7. Click register and try a)leaving fields blank b)using an already existing username (e.g. test1), c)entering a non-number in max distance, d)not clicking Get Location e)clicking Get Location
+7. Click register and try:
+a) leaving fields blank
+b) using an already existing username (e.g. test1)
+c) entering a non-number in max distance
+d) not clicking 'Get Location'
+e) clicking 'Get Location'

 8. Make a new account and log in with it.